-There have been no reports of sexual abuse or sexual harassment by a contractor or volunteer at this facility; therefore, there have been no disciplinary sanctions towards any volunteer or contractor who violated the sexual abuse policy.
-This information was confirmed with the Warden.
+There have been no reports of sexual abuse or sexual harassment at this facility; therefore, there have been no disciplinary sanctions towards any volunteer or contractor who violated the sexual abuse policy.
+This information was confirmed with the Warden and the lists provided by the Special Investigations Unit and the Office of Inspections.